Swahilipot-Hub-Engineering/.github/profile/README.md

 Welcome to Swahilipot Hub Foundation (SPHF) GitHub page.
 The Engineering team handles this page and aims to empower the community through involvement in the different Open-Source projects that will be launched.

-Our offices are based opposite Butterfly House, behind the Governer's Office.
+Our offices are based **Opposite Butterfly House, behind the Governer's Office**.